 Tutorials and courses in the fourth year will enable students to pursue their area of specialization in depth.
 Students will focus their tutorials to develop and write a thesis based on original research.

 Applicants are selected on the basis of superior academic ability and the potential for self-motivated study and research.
-A high school class rank in the upper 10% and high scores on standardized tests are encouraged, while an essay and a personal interview with the Director of Study are required.

 - Tutorials: A total of eight tutorials are required: six tutorials related to foundational art history topics and two tutorials for thesis work.

 - Upper-Division Art History Courses: Two each of western art history, non-western history, and theory.
 These courses are to be selected from the distribution area list compiled by the Art History department.
 The remaining three courses are 3000/4000 level AH electives to be chosen in consultation with the student's thesis advisor.
 Taken during the fourth year, these courses are meant to inform the thesis project.

 - Language Courses: Two years of foreign language courses in two different languages.

 - Collateral (Supplemental) Courses as approved by the Director of Studies.

 - One freshman HTC seminar (HTC 2500), one freshman composition course, and one 3000-level writing course are also required.

 - A thesis that makes an original contribution to the field.

 Dr. Jennie Klein